Akashdeep Singh

-Akashdeep Singh (born 2 December 1994) is an Indian professional field hockey player who plays as a forward for Uttar Pradesh Wizards in the Hockey India League and the India hockey team.
+Akashdeep Singh (born 2 December 1994) is an Indian field hockey player who plays as a forward for Uttar Pradesh Wizards in the Hockey India League and the India hockey team.

 Career

 Born in Verowal, Tarn Taran, Punjab, Singh started to play hockey in secondary school before joining the Guru Angad Dev Sports Club.
 He then joined the PAU Hockey Academy in Ludhiana in 2006 before joining the Surjit Hockey Academy in Jalandhar.
 In 2013, Singh was auctioned to the Delhi Waveriders of the Hockey India League.
 After three seasons with Delhi, Singh was signed by the Uttar Pradesh Wizards for $84,000.
+As of Winter 2023, he was a student at the University of Alberta, in Canada, majoring in Biological And Political Sciences.